bcgov/wordpress/documentation/docs/guide/GettingStarted/deploy_locally.md

 ::: warning
 WordPress will now run on localhost port 443, which is exactly the same port that Kubernetes runs on.
 Therefore, local Kubernetes and WordPress can't be running at the same time.

-::: tip Workaround
-If you need both services running simultaneously, consider changing the port for one of them.
-For example, you can modify the `docker-compose.yaml` file to use a different port for WordPress by updating the `ports` section under the `nginx` service.
 :::

 ## Run Docker compose